David Shalleck: The Chef Who Turned Mediterranean Cooking into a Story Worth Telling

 David Shalleck At a Glance:

-🎥 Culinary producer for Jacques Pépin, José Andrés, and others
+📺 Culinary producer for over 250 television shows, including collaborations with Jacques Pépin, José Andrés, and Cat Cora

 From the High Seas to the Page